Here’s what you — er, I guess your parents and friends — need to know about sending a package to you while you’re living abroad.

 - Head to your nearest USPS and pick up one of their flat rate boxes or envelopes.
 They usually have them setup in their lobby where you can grab what you need easily.
 The best part is that these flat rate boxes are totally free, so no need to buy shipping supplies!
 You can get an idea ahead of time what sizes they offer by clicking here.

-- Fill up your box with all the goodies!
-When my mom has sent me packages in the past I pretty much always requested treats!
-Don't worry about how much it weighs, because remember you'll pay a flat rate.
+- Fill up your box with all the goodies.
+When my mom has sent me packages in the past I pretty much always requested treats (here are ideas on what to put inside) Don't worry about how much it weighs, because remember you'll pay a flat rate.

 - For international packages, you'll need to fill out a customs form.
 This is really easy, you're basically just listing what you've put inside your package and of course who it's going to.
 They usually have these forms set out in their lobby (along with other forms - these ones are labeled "Customs Form") so that you can fill it out while you're waiting in line.